The Crabb Family: Transition

 In August 2006, the Crabb Family, Jason, Adam, Aaron, Terah and Kelly feeling that it was time for them to branch out into individual paths with their music beginning a new season in their lives.
 Each member has been launching separate ministries.
 The Crabb Family toured and thanked their fans for their unwavering support.
 Their last concert together was August 1, 2007.

-Jason Crabb started a solo career and his brother Aaron began a duo with his wife Amanda simply called Aaron & Amanda Crabb, while Adam and Terah now have a band called Crabb Revival.
+Jason Crabb started a solo career and his brother Aaron began a duo with his wife Amanda simply called Aaron & Amanda Crabb, while Adam and Terah formed a band called Crabb Revival.
 In 2009, Terah decided to leave the band and focus on being a mother.
 Kelly Bowling joined her husband, Mike, as a member of The Bowling Family (formerly The Mike Bowling Group).
 In 2011, in addition to performing with his wife, Aaron became a founding member of the quartet Canton Junction, in which he sings lead.
 In 2014, Adam joined the Gaither Vocal Band.

 The Crabb Family reunited for their Celebration Tour which ran from November 2011 through February 2012.
 A new album, Together Again, was released on February 7, 2012.
 The Crabb Family went on a sold-out tour in early 2015, celebrating 20 years of being in Christian music.

 Kelly Bowling appeared as Nurse Kathy in the 2014 film Virtuous.

+In 2020, Kelly and Mike Bowling divorced, and Kelly began singing with their daughters as Kelly Crabb and the Bowling Sisters.